openvinotoolkit/open_model_zoo/demos/python_demos/segmentation_demo/README.md

 Inference options:
   -nireq NUM_INFER_REQUESTS, --num_infer_requests NUM_INFER_REQUESTS
                         Optional.
-Number of infer requests -nstreams NUM_STREAMS, --num_streams NUM_STREAMS
+Number of infer requests.
+  -nstreams NUM_STREAMS, --num_streams NUM_STREAMS
                         Optional.
 Number of streams to use for inference on the CPU or/and GPU in throughput mode (for HETERO and